 DIY E-liquid: the Cheapest Way to Vape

-DIY mixing your own e-liquids from your own ingredients is one of the cheapest ways to vape and can save you literally hundreds of pounds a year on vape juice.
+Mixing your own DIY vape juice from your own ingredients is by far the cheapest way to vape in the UK.
+If you’re buying branded vape juices right now, then DIY mixing could save you literally hundreds of pounds a year on vape juice.

-Here is a guide to show you how cheap DIY e-liquid making can be, and just how much money you can save by mixing e-liquid at home.
+Not convinced?
+Here’s a guide to show you how inexpensive home-made vape juice making can be.
+Hopefully, you’ll see just how much money you can save by mixing your own delicious vape juice at home.

-On average, the cost of DIY mixing your own e-liquid works out at around £12.50 per month – or £150 per year.
+On average, the cost of DIY mixing your own vape juice works out at around £12.50 per month in UK.
+That’s around £150 per year in total.

 Average DIY e-liquid cost per month / year